dspinellis/latex-advice/README.md

   considerably more difficult to read than its lowercase equivalent.
   Lowercase letters have been designed for easy reading, uppercase were originally designed for easy chiseling on stone.
-* Use small caps for abbreviations.
+* Use small caps for writing abbreviations.
   For example, write `\textsc{sql}`, rather than `SQL`.

 ## LaTeX formatting